apeterson-WSU/Pico-i2c1602LCD/README.md

 This project relies only on the Raspberry Pi Foundation's [C/C++ SDK](https://github.com/raspberrypi/pico-sdk).
 With the release of the 2.0.0 version, they also bundled all of their required toolchain components into the Visual Studio Code extension for the Pico.
 I strongly suggest you choose that route.
 It is still possible to build from the command line, even in Windows, but you will suffer for it.
 Use the extension and the debugger with your Pico.

 Once you have the extension installed, you can:
-- Use an existing project or create a new one, and copy the header file into your project directory and link with `include "characterLCD.hpp"`.
+- Use an existing project or create a new one, and copy the header file into your project directory and link with `#include "characterLCD.hpp"`.
 - OR clone this repo, and attempt to import the directory into the VScode extension.
 I've personally had mixed results with this.
 It may or may not work, in the future I will narrow down exactly how to make this method work each time.

 Once the header is in your project, the last step will be adding:
 - `hardware_i2c`
-- `hardware_clocks`
+- `hardware_clocks` </br>
 to your CmakeLists.txt file in the project directory, in the `target_link_libraries` arguments, with the project executable target.

 # Usage